ouranonymoussubmission/BrickKilnsNeurIPS24/README.md

 ### Process

 1. Download the Google Maps Static images required for a state or a region using the [download notebook](notebooks/download_brick_kilns_data.ipynb).
+2. One can download the images specific to three regions (Lucknow, Delhi and West Bengal) discussed in the paper by following the file names of labels present in the [regions](regions) directory.
+3. The [regions](regions) directory contains the labels in YOLO format.
+Class ID for each brick kiln type is as the following: {0: FCBK, 1: Zigzag}.

 ## License